emilytrank/nhukhanh1304/README.md

 - 👋 Hi, I’m @emilytrank
 - 👀 I’m interested in learning more about coding and its application in Finance
 - 🌱 I’m currently learning Economics and Math
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me: https://www.linkedin.com/in/emilytrank/
+- 📫 How to reach me: nhukhanh1304@gmail.com
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: ...

 <!---
 nhukhanh1304/nhukhanh1304 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.